bash-blocks/bash-blocks/README.md

 ----installed-blocks
 ----servers_json_connect
 ```
-2. Add an entry to the bash_profile (+ bashrc on Ubuntu systems), so **bb** can be run from any folder.
+2. .. add an entry to the bash_profile (+ bashrc on Ubuntu systems), so **bb** can be run from any folder.

 ![alt text](https://github.com/jondowson/bash-blocks-logo/blob/master/Screenshot%202019-06-19%20at%2022.06.14.png?raw=true ".bash_profile")

-3. On a Mac install/refresh 'homebrew' package manager and retrieve a number of packages.
+3. .. and on a **Mac** it installs/refreshes the 'homebrew' package manager and installs some packages.

 ### Password-less server access